 On December 22, 2017, the United States enacted the 2017 Tax Act.
 The 2017 Tax Act, which is also commonly referred to as "U.S. tax reform", significantly changes U.S. corporate income tax laws by, among other things, reducing the U.S. corporate income tax rate from 35% to 21% starting in 2018 and creates a territorial tax system with a one-time mandatory tax on the undistributed foreign earnings of the Company's non-U.S. subsidiaries.
 As a result, the Company recorded a net income tax benefit of \$13.9 million during the fourth quarter of 2017.
-This amount, which reduced income tax expense in the consolidated statements of earnings, consists of three components:
+This amount, which reduced income tax expense, consisted of three components:

-- i. \$116.2 million of deferred income tax benefit resulting from completion of the remeasurement of net deferred tax liabilities based on the new lower U.S. income tax rate, - ii. \$70.2 million provisional estimate of deferred income tax expense for the reversal of net deferred tax asset provided for its foreign income tax credits in excess of unremitted foreign earnings (after adjustment of the unremitted foreign earnings liability to reflect the lower U.S. tax rate) to transition to the territorial tax system, and - iii. \$32.1 million of current income tax expense relating to the provisional estimate of the one-time mandatory tax on undistributed earnings of non-U.S. subsidiaries.
+- i. \$116.2 million of deferred income tax benefit resulting from the remeasurement of net deferred tax liabilities based on the new lower U.S. income tax rate, - ii. \$70.2 million provisional estimate of deferred income tax expense for the reversal of net deferred tax asset provided for foreign income tax credits in excess of unremitted foreign earnings (after adjustment of the unremitted foreign earnings liability to reflect the lower U.S. tax rate) to transition to the territorial tax system, and - iii. \$32.1 million of current income tax expense relating to the provisional estimate of the one-time mandatory tax (Transition Tax) on undistributed earnings of the Company's non-U.S. subsidiaries.

-In addition, as a result of the transition to a territorial tax system in the U.S., the effective tax rate for the year ended December 31, 2017 included a \$25.4 million income tax benefit as foreign tax rates are lower than the 2017 U.S. corporate income tax rate of 35%.
-Although the \$13.9 million and \$25.4 million net income tax benefits represent what the Company believes are reasonable estimates of the impact of the 2017 Tax Act on the Company's consolidated financial statements as of December 31, 2017, they should be considered provisional.
+In addition, as a result of the transition to a territorial tax system in the U.S., the effective tax rate for the year ended December 31, 2017 included a \$25.4 million income tax benefit, as foreign tax rates were lower than the 2017 U.S. corporate income tax rate of 35%.